 It is for such reasons that libertarian communists have often presented the change to a fully communist society as taking place over time, being phased-in after the revolution.
 Marx proposed a higher and lower phase of communism.
 Bakunin implied the same.
 Even Kropotkin (as Anarcho has pointed out in last month's discussion) suggested a sort of phasing-in of full communism.
 Immediately after a revolution, Kropotkin indicated, able-bodied adult working people would be required to work a half day (5 hours) in order to get a decent amount of food, clothing, and shelter.
 Most goods would still be scarce so they would have to be rationed by the community.
 Over time, as productivity improved, the economy would develop into full communism.
 Most goods would be plentiful and people could freely take them off the shelves of community warehouses.
 Work would be done out of social conscience and a desire to keep active.
-But this would not be immediately possible.
+But this would not be immediately possi-

 There is another factor.
 A revolution is likely to be carried out by a united front of anti-capitalist political groupings.
 For example, North America or Europe is so large and complex that no one revolutionary organization will have all the best ideas and all the best militants.
 They will have to work together.
 But some will be anarchist-communists while others will not.
 Leaving aside out-and-out authoritarian statists, we are likely to be in coalition with pareconists, noncommunist anarchists, revolutionary-democratic socialists, various types of Greens, and so on.
 We cannot force all these people to live under anarchist-communism.
-Compulsory libertarian communism is a contradiction in terms!
-The majority of one region may decide to live under anarchist communism, but a neighboring region may decide for parecon ("participatory munism" today?
+Compulsory libertarian communism is communist tradition.
+Other people remain impressed by Marx, but look to libertarian and humanistic interpretations of his work.
+How then shall we use the term "communism" today?
 Is its meaning the same as in earlier periods?
 I will review the history of the term and of its meanings.